hmalik144/Automation---ReedJobApplications/README.md

 ## Usage

-Create a file "Constants.kt" in the java root
+Create a file "Constants.kt" in the java directory
 ```kotlin
 class Constants {
     companion object{